libkml/libkml/BuildingAndInstalling.md

 Please read the DEPENDENCIES file carefully and ensure you have the correct versions of all required software.

-There are two separate build systems: one for GNU/Linux and Mac OS X, and another for Microsoft Windows.

-This is last updated for version 1.3.0  There may be changes within the svn tree.
+This is last updated for version 1.3.0.
+The build system has been changed to cmake!

-## Linux and Mac OS X ##
+## Building ##

 We assume you have a cmake 2.8 or higher installed.
 Performing a basic build should be as simple as: